sanand0/til/til.md

 - 06 Sep 2025.
 A quick way to get the docs for an npm package is `npm view package-name readme`.
 For PyPi, it's `curl -s https://pypi.org/pypi/package-name/json | jq -r .info.description`
 - 04 Sep 2025. [gitingest](http://gitingest.com/) has a [CLI](https://github.com/coderamp-labs/gitingest). `uvx gitingest https://github.com/owner/repo` fetches the code in the Git repo suitable for passing to an LLM.
 - 03 Sep 2025.
 You can use the `<script>` tag in XML to render RSS, as an alternative to XSLT.
 [Jake Archibald](https://jakearchibald.com/2025/making-xml-human-readable-without-xslt/)
-- 03 Sep 2025. [`browser-fs-access`](https://www.npmjs.com/package/browser-fs-access) is a polyfill for the [File System Access API](https://wicg.github.io/file-system-access/) and should be the go-to approach for reading and saving files via the browser.
+- 03 Sep 2025. [`browser-fs-access`](https://www.npmjs.com/package/browser-fs-access) is a ponyfill for the [File System Access API](https://wicg.github.io/file-system-access/) and should be the go-to approach for reading and saving files via the browser.
 - 01 Sep 2025.
 To run a Python project directly from GitHub, use `uvx --from "git+https://github.com/owner/repo.git@branch" script-name`
 - 01 Sep 2025.
 [Github1s](https://github.com/conwnet/github1s) is a cool tool.
 Replace `github.com` with `github1s.com` to get a VS Code page that opens that repo.
 It's fast and very useful to browser repos.
 For example, <https://github1s.com/sanand0/tools-in-data-science-public> is my TDS course repo.